geopla/cautious-computing-machine/README.md

 - [Handlebars](https://handlebarsjs.com/)

 #### Challenge: Map query parameter to a response body file
 Easy but don't trust that Copilot crap.
-The following tips may help instead
+The following tips may help
 - use `urlPathTemplate` to specify the path ([RFC 6570](https://www.rfc-editor.org/rfc/rfc6570))
 - narrow down the path matching avoiding future matching conflicts
 - place the response files under `src/test/resources/__files/` which seems to be a Wiremock 'standard'